rashlab/AI-Notes/README.md

 ## *Linear Transformation with PyTorch nn.Linear*

+### **About**
-**about:** this notebook is a short & basic explainer for Linear Transformation in general, and the PyTorch nn.Linear module in particular, and it includes a basic excercise in **matplotlib** as a bonus
+This notebook is an elementary explainer on linear transformations in general, and specifically focuses on the PyTorch nn.Linear module.
+It also includes a basic exercise in **matplotlib** as a bonus

 [nn.Linear/nn.Linear.ipynb](nn.Linear/nn.Linear.ipynb)